Pistonight/botw-save-state/README.md

 ### Settings
 Hold all triggers (`ZL + L + ZR + R`) and the whistle button (`Dpad Down`) for 3 seconds to enter setting mode.
 You should see the setting menu pop up in the top-right corner.
 Use the dpad to navigate the menu and `A` to select.
-Use `B` to go back and exit the settings.
+Use `B` to go back a level or exit the settings.

 #### Key Binding
 You can change the key bindings for save/restore.
 Follow these steps: